jhspetersson/fselect/README.md

     fselect path from /home/user/oldstuff depth 5 where name = *.jpg fselect path from /home/user/oldstuff depth 5, /home/user/newstuff depth 10 where name = *.jpg

+Shortcuts to popular file extensions:

+    fselect path from /home/user where is_archive = true
+    fselect path from /home/user where is_audio = 1
+    fselect path from /home/user where is_image = false
+    fselect path from /home/user where is_video != true

 ### Columns and expression fields